-In the previous tutorial, we learned about signal behavior and role of a capacitor in a circuit.
+In the previous tutorial, we learned about signal behavior and the role of a capacitor in a circuit.
 A capacitor stores electrical charge in the form of the electrostatic field in response to an applied voltage.
-It charges, whenever applied voltage increases (relative to the current voltage across the capacitor), by allowing a charging current through it until the voltage across it equals and opposite to the applied voltage.
-It discharges, whenever applied voltage decreases (relative to the current voltage across the capacitor), by allowing a discharging current through it in the opposite direction until the voltage across it equals and opposite to the applied voltage.
-The capacitor retains voltage across it when there is no change in voltage across it, or it is left open-circuited.
+It charges whenever the applied voltage increases (relative to the current-voltage across the capacitor) by allowing a charging current until the voltage across it equals and is opposite to the applied voltage.
+It discharges whenever the applied voltage decreases (relative to the current voltage across the capacitor) by allowing a discharging current through it in the opposite direction until the voltage across it equals and is opposite to the applied voltage.
+The capacitor retains voltage across it when there is no change in voltage across it or it is left open-circuited.
 The capacitor allows current through it only when the voltage across it is varying.
 For constant DC voltages, it becomes an open circuit allowing no current through it.

 Any capacitor is basically two conducting plates separated by a dielectric medium.
 The following equation gives the capacitance of a capacitor:

 C = ε * A / d

 C = Capacitance of the capacitor

 ε = Absolute permittivity of the dielectric medium

 A = surface area (in Metre2) of conducting plates parallel to each other

 The capacitance of a capacitor is proportional to the absolute permittivity of the dielectric material used and the effective surface area of the conducting plates (the surface area of the conducting plate smallest between the two).
 At the same time, it is inversely proportional to the distance between the conducting plates.
 The absolute permittivity of a dielectric medium is related to the absolute permittivity of free space by the following equation:

 ε = Absolute permittivity of the dielectric material

 ε0 = Absolute permittivity of free space or vacuum